Skip to content

 Free Chinese New Year Printables

-If you love to celebrate Chinese New Year/Lunar New Year, you will love these free, fun, and festive Chinese New Year Printables that we have been designing and sharing on The Purple Pumpkin Blog over the years.
+If you love celebrating Chinese New Year (Lunar New Year), you will love these free, fun, and festive Chinese New Year Printables!

-They are updated annually to reflect the zodiac animal for the new year.
+These printables are updated annually to reflect the zodiac animal for the Chinese New Year, which falls on 29 January 2025

 Check out more recipes, crafts, and printables for the Chinese New Year.